-Telecommunications carriers and other providers of telecommunications may be required to pay contributions payment for the use of the radio spectrum.

-to Telecommunications Relay Service, Local Number Portability (LNP), and the North American Numbering Plan Administrator (NANP) for numbering resources (invoiced following registration with USAC).
+Telecommunications carriers and other providers of telecommunications may be required to pay contributions to Telecommunications Relay Service, Local Number Portability (LNP), and the North American Numbering Plan Administrator (NANP) for numbering resources (invoiced following registration with USAC).
 It is permissible under FCC rules to pass these contributions and fees through to end user customers.